Dr. Sophia Aguirre has expanded her practice! Please visit the Aguirre Center for Inclusive Psychotherapy for more information!

+In addition to being a Licensed Psychologist, I am also a Certified Group Psychotherapist and a Fellow of the American Group Psychotherapy association.
 I have training as a generalist and experience working with a wide spectrum of clients presenting with a wide range of issues.
 Among my areas of clinical expertise are diversity and identity concerns (ethnicity/cultural, (trans)Gender, and/or sexual orientation), trauma recovery and PTSD, group psychotherapy, sex therapy, women’s issues, and relationship issues.
-I am a native Spanish-speaker and can provide bilingual (Spanish and English) psychotherapy.

 Ph.D. in Counseling Psychology, Auburn University, 2008